ToYoNiX/my-ultimate-router-v1/README.md

 While the setup works well, I encountered a few issues:

 - **DNS Problems:** At times, the router became unresponsive due to a DNS resolver issue.
-Thanks to Ahmed Saed @Ahmedsaed, I learned how to troubleshoot it.
-After testing, Omar Asaad @Hero-Xero found that **Cloudflare’s `1.0.0.1` DNS** provided the best stability.
+Thanks to [Ahmed Saed](https://github.com/Ahmedsaed), I learned how to troubleshoot it.
+After testing, [Omar Asaad](https://github.com/Hero-Xero) found that **Cloudflare’s `1.0.0.1` DNS** provided the best stability.
 - **WOL Limitations:** If there’s a power outage, the PC must be turned on manually before WOL works again.
 This isn’t an issue when I’m home, but it’s inconvenient when I’m away.
 A **UPS (Uninterruptible Power Supply)** would solve this, so it’s my next planned upgrade.

 That’s it!
 I hope this helps someone trying to set up a similar system. 🚀